clemensv/avrotize/README.md

 Parameters:

 - `--parquet`: The path to the Parquet file whose schema is to be converted.
-- `--avsc`: The path to the Avro schema file to write the conversion result to.
+- `--avsc`: The path to the Avrotize Schema file to write the conversion result to.
-- `--namespace`: The namespace to use in the Avro schema.
+- `--namespace`: The namespace to use in the Avrotize Schema.

 Conversion notes:

 - The tool reads the schema from the Parquet file and converts it to an Avro schema.
-The Avro schema is written to the specified file.
+The Avrotize Schema is written to the specified file.

-### Generate C# code from Avro schema
+### Generate C# code from Avrotize Schema

 ```bash
 avrotize a2csharp --avsc <path_to_avro_schema_file> --csharp <path_to_csharp_directory> [--avro-annotation] [--system-text-json-annotation] [--newtonsoft-json-annotation] [--pascal-properties]
 ```

 Parameters:
-- `--avsc`: The path to the Avro schema file to be converted.
+- `--avsc`: The path to the Avrotize Schema file to be converted.
 - `--csharp`: The path to the C# directory to write the conversion result to.
 - `--avro-annotation`: (optional) If set, the tool will add Avro annotations to the C# classes.
 - `--system-text-json-annotation`: (optional) If set, the tool will add System.Text.Json annotations to the C# classes.